Tzcodes101/reactPortfolio/README.md

 - Link to GitHub repository: https://github.com/Tzcodes101/updatedPortfolio
 - Link to live site: https://tzcodes101.github.io/updatedPortfolio/

-This react portfolio has "About Me," "Contact Me," and "My Portfolio" pages.
-The contact form is not yet active.
-The layout functions off of Bootstrap 4 and the grid system.
-The portfolio features three homework assignments I feel went well.
-The code for these items can be accessed through the portfolio page on the site.
-My GitHub, LinkedIn, and resume can be accessed on the "About Me" page.
+This react portfolio features "About Me" and "My Portfolio" pages.
+The portfolio features homework assignments and group projects I feel went well.
+The code for these items can be accessed through the portfolio section on the site.
+My GitHub, LinkedIn, and resume can be accessed from the "About Me" section.

 ## Table of Contents